alwaysai/eyecloud-starter-app/README.md

-# Eyecloud-Starter-App
+# Eyecloud Starter App

-Basic application to get you started working with Eyecloud Cameras.
+A basic application to get you started working with Eyecloud Cameras.

 ## Note
 Eyecloud containers are in this format: alwaysai/edgeiq:eyecloud-\<arch\>-\<version\>.